 According to Betwext, messages receive a “cumulative score based on how many messages have come from a phone number during a time period, how many similar messages have transited the carrier’s network, or if the message contains content that makes it a high match for spam.
 Time periods are measured by the second, minute, hour and day.”

 When your text messages are flagged, it becomes very likely that future messages from the same number (or those with similar content) will be filtered out as well.

-Warm up your sending reputation
+Warm up your SMS sending number reputation